 Whipped Cream.
 Whipped Cream.
 Whipped Cream.
-I have so many memories as a kid sneaking into the refrigerator to open the can of whipped cream, tilt my head back and empty the contents into my belly.
-It was so good and so bad for me at the same time.
-Now I can do it as an adult at home without feeling guilty.
-So today I want to show you how to make homemade whipped cream with some tips and tricks I have learned along the way.
+We have so many memories as kids sneaking into the refrigerator to open the can of whipped cream, tilt our heads back and empty the contents into our bellies.
+It was so good and so bad for us at the same time.
+Now we can do it as an adult at home without feeling guilty.
+So today we want to show you how to make homemade whipped cream with some tips and tricks we have learned along the way.

 How to Make Homemade Whipped Cream

 Who knew there was so much information on how to make homemade whipped cream?
-Well, there doesn't have to be, but I like to make sure I provide you all the information you could need.
+Well, there doesn’t have to be, but we like to make sure we provide you all the information you could need.

 Types of milk to make homemade whipped cream

-So these are all the options I have used and tested while working on this post for how to make homemade whipped cream.
+So these are all the options we have used and tested while working on this post for how to make homemade whipped cream.